 The Mahakal Temple is highly sacred and is dedicated to Lord Shiva.
 The hill on top of which this temple is located is known as the ‘Holy Hill’.
 It is a few minutes away from Chowrasta.

 The most interesting part of this temple is the fact that there is a Hindu priest as well as a Buddhist monk at the altar.

 This is because this temple is sacred to Hindus as well as to Buddhists.
 According to a legend, this place was once a Buddhist monastery and hence the amalgamation of two different cultures happens.
 Shiva Ratri is celebrated with huge pomp and glory.
 The environment is calm, spiritual and there is unmatched tranquillity around.
 This temple is situated just above Mall Road and it is a trip of its own class.

 This is closeby mall and one of the best places to visit in Darjeeling

 For the shopaholic in you, Mall Road is the perfect place to be.
 It is a busy market all day long and even till the late hours in the evening.
 You will find almost everything that you might want to shop for.

 The road is spotted with tourists who are either out to dine at a restaurant or buy local and branded items.
 Mall road is not specifically a brand destination.
-It is home to a number of local handicrafts like exquisitely designed carpets, hand-embroidered shawls, Tibetan masks, costume jewellery etc. You could find uniquely designed woollen items in the shops on Mall Road.
+It is home to a number of local handicrafts like exquisitely designed carpets, hand-embroidered shawls, Tibetan masks, costume jewelry, etc. You could find uniquely designed woolen items in the shops on Mall Road.